 The best way to measure the receiver compression level is to increase the power of a sine wave signal injected at the LNA input and check linearity by reading digital values at the A/D converter output.

 Depending on receiver design a CW or pulsed test signal is injected into the receiver LNFE (it has to be a signal that passes through the receiver).
 The gain response curve of the complete receiver shall be measured and the 1 dB compression point shall be noted.
+The measurement shall be performed at the centre frequency only.
 The result obtained shall be compared to the limits in clause 4.2.2.3 in order to prove compliance with the requirement.

+Receiver blocking

+For blocking measurement, at the input of the receiver, a sinewave injected with a power of 20 dB above noise floor at the B-40 frequencies (Fc ± ½ B-40)

+NOTE 1: Make sure, that the phase noise characteristic of the sinewave is better than 10 dB of the worst case phase noise of all used signals in the down-conversion chain (LO, clocks …..).

+To be continued (if requirement is maintained).

 Annex A (informative): Relationship between the present document and the essential requirements of Directive 2014/53/EU